eigenlenk/CIG/README.md

   /* Inserts 4 rows, each 100 units high and with 10 units between them */
   for (int i = 0; i < 4; ++i) {
     if (cig_push_frame(RECT_AUTO)) {
       /* Why is this an if-statement?
-In short, TRUE means the child frame is at least partially visible within the parent, FALSE means it's out of bounds.
+In short, a non-null value means the child frame is at least partially visible within the parent and the new element is returned, NULL means it's out of bounds or exceeds other limits.
 Relevant when we'd up the row count to, let's say 10, in which case  the frames after the sixth one would not be visible, because row 6 is the last one partially in view */

       /* We want to be able to interact with this element */ cig_enable_interaction();

-      if (cig_clicked(CIG_INPUT_MOUSE_BUTTON_LEFT, CIG_CLICK_DEFAULT_OPTIONS)) {
+      if (cig_clicked(CIG_INPUT_PRIMARY_ACTION, CIG_CLICK_DEFAULT_OPTIONS)) {
         /* This row was clicked! */
         do_something();
       }